m00nyONE/LibCustomNames/README_CONSOLE.txt

 - description:

-Whether you're a streamer, guild leader, or just want to stand out with a personalized name, this library gives you that little touch of customization â€” shared across all supported addons.
+Whether you're a streamer, guild leader, or just want to stand out with a personalized name, this library gives you that little touch of customization - shared across all supported addons.

 Features